-As one of the staff at Nexacu it is important for us to gain a deeper understanding of the products that we sell.
-So, as part of my induction I attended one of Excel Intermediate training courses here in Brisbane.
+At Nexacu it is important for us to gain a deeper understanding of the products that we sell.
+So, as part of my induction I attended one of Excel Intermediate training courses in Brisbane.

 The course started at 9am with most people arriving slightly beforehand.
 I attended the training at the Brisbane CBD location.

 The course went at a great pace, not too fast and not too slow.
 But there’s a lot of information to take in which makes the manuals so helpful.
 Just a couple of quick notes and the manual is enough to practice the skills later on.
 A lot of people ask questions which becomes helpful when you’re struggling a bit with the content yourself.
-Which makes for a great learning environment.
+It was a great learning environment.